-- 11.1 A medication error is when the administration deviates from the instructions of the medical professional and parent.
+11.1 A medication error is when the administration deviates from the instructions of the medical professional and parent.
 Medication errors typically occur when schools have more than one pupil with the same name.
 Some examples of medication errors include administration of:

 - a medication to the wrong pupil

 - the wrong medication to a pupil

 - the wrong dosage of medication to a pupil

 - the medication via the wrong route

-- the medication at the wrong time.
+- the medication at the wrong time

+- missing a dose of medication.

-- 11.2 Each medication error must be reported to the Executive Headteacher, DSL and the parents.
+11.2 Each medication error must be reported to the Executive Headteacher, DSL and the parents.
 The incident will also be reported via the ESCC online incident reporting system.
-Procedures are in place to minimise the risk of medication errors.
+Procedures are in place to minimise the risk of medication errors, including auditing errors and preventing recurrence.